Meet our talented leaders who guide our Yeshiva with skill, sensitivity and vision setting the tone for success.

 Rabbi Gavriel Grossman

-Rabbi Gavriel Grossman moved with his family to Hollywood in 2011, to become a Rebbe in the Klurman Elementary School ultimately transitioning into the Assistant Principal of the Boys Division.
+Rabbi Gavriel Grossman moved with his family to Hollywood in 2011, to become a Rebbe in the Klurman Elementary School ultimately transitioning into the Assistant Principal, and then Principal of the Boys Division.
 Rabbi Grossman learned in the Talmudic Institute of Upstate New York earning a Bachelor’s Degree in Talmudic Law.
 He learned in Yeshiva Chofetz Chaim of Queens where he received his semicha.
 He is a CAJE licensed teacher and certified by CAJE to mentor teachers.
 Rabbi Grossman was also the popular Youth Rabbi at the Young Israel of Hollywood.

 Rabbi Grossman’s ever-present smile reflects the enthusiasm he exudes on a daily basis.
 His mission is to make young children enjoy their school experience, and he is constantly implementing new and creative programs to accomplish this goal.
 Whether it is greeting a child in the hallway, dressing up as the beloved “Middos Moish” or even disciplining a student, he brings a smile to the face of each boy at KES.